Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 {% endcodeblock %}

-If you have a custom domain or you are using sub domains, you can set the cookie domain of the Shopify analytics component so that cookies persists for your root domain.
+If you have a custom domain or you're using sub-domains, then you can set the cookie domain of the Shopify analytics component so that cookies persists for your root domain.

 ```jsx